 Declan Hughes is the author of the Ed Loy PI series: The Wrong Kind of Blood; The Colour of Blood; The Dying Breed (US: The Price of Blood); All The Dead Voices; and City of Lost Girls.
 His books have been nominated for the Edgar, CWA New Blood Dagger, Shamus and Macavity awards, and The Wrong Kind of Blood won the Shamus for Best First PI Novel.
 Declan is also an award-winning playwright and screenwriter, and the co-founder of Dublin’s Rough Magic Theatre Company.
 Declan lives with his wife and two daughters by the sea in South Dublin, Ireland.

 Find out more about Declan at www.declanhughesbooks.com

-Vanessa O’Loughlin of writing.ie said, “The National Emerging Writer programme gives all writers the benefit of the expertise and experience of three of Ireland’s leading novelists, allowing new writers to view content at a time that suits them and to work at their own pace.
+Vanessa Fox O’Loughlin who runs Writing.ie and conceived and filmed the project of said, “The National Emerging Writer programme gives all writers the benefit of the expertise and experience of three of Ireland’s leading novelists, allowing new writers to view content at a time that suits them and to work at their own pace.
 Writing is a solitary profession and support is essential.
 Writing.ie aims to showcase Irish writing talent on a global scale and to provide encouragement and practical assistance to new writers – The National Emerging Writer programme is a natural extension of our core objectives and we were delighted to work with the Dublin City of Literature team on this exciting project.”